ompatil-15/SHIELD-Password-Manager/README.md

 # SHIELD Password Manager

-SHIELD is a secure password manager designed to keep your passwords and personal information safe using state-of-the-art encryption techniques.
+SHIELD is a secure password manager designed to keep your passwords, notes and personal information safe using state-of-the-art encryption techniques.
 Built with the MERN stack, Redux, and RTK Query, SHIELD emphasizes strong security principles including true end-to-end encryption and a zero-knowledge architecture.

 ## Features